I’m not much of a moviegoer, especially since the quality of most movies these days has gone significantly downhill.

 The movie I saw was no exception.
-Even all three of the trailers were guilty as charged: “Mission Impossible 6,” “Jurassic Park 5,” and the second feature film adaptation of the video game Tomb Raider.
+All three of the trailers were guilty as charged, “Mission Impossible 6,” “Jurassic Park 5,” and the second feature film adaptation of the video game Tomb Raider.

 So why did I see the film?
 I saw it because I saw an unusual amount of left-wing hate against the film, for the stupidest of reasons.
 It was accused of “insensitive” timing, being released a little over two weeks after the Parkland shooting.
 Right, as if director Eli Roth knew that the shooting was going to happen, and he spent years making this film just to release it right after that shooting.
 And that’s on top of the fact that this movie doesn’t even evoke imagery of a mass shooting at any point, and certainly not involving innocent young victims like the real shooting did.